jojozhuang/jojozhuang.github.io/_posts/2016-12-21-data-persistence-with-jpa-and-eclipselink.md

 key: blog
 title: "Data Persistence with JPA & Eclipselink"
 date: 2016-12-21
-tags: [JPA, Eclipse, Eclipselink, ORM, Hibernate, Mysql]
+tags: [JPA, Eclipse, Eclipselink, ORM]
 ---

 > Use JPA and Eclipselink to persistent data into database.